Volunteering

 E-mail: [email protected]

-Mike’s Hikes Leaders are volunteers who want to guide one of our popular hikes in the summer.
+Mike’s Hikes Volunteers Leaders are individuals who want to guide one of our popular hikes in the summer.
 These hikes are free and open to the public.
-We look for a diversity of hike difficulties and locations, and plan several hikes to have a natural history, cultural history, or other educational element.
+We look for a diversity of hike difficulties and locations, and plan several hikes that have a natural history, cultural history, or other educational element.

 Qualifications: Interest in the outdoors and familiarity with nearby public lands, and/or knowledge of natural or cultural history of this region.